 Military, private owner have allowed toxic contaminants to fester, avoided penalties while residents bear environmental burden

 This is the first of a two-part story about hazardous contamination at a former missile plant in Burlington that is threatening a predominantly Black and Latinx neighborhood.
-Part 2 runs tomorrow.
+Click here to read part two.
 You can also read this story as a pdf file and view the source documents, which are linked within the text.

 3,727 words, 17-minute read